novix-sa/Pyplan/docs/User Guide/Visualization.md

 Pyplan also has and advance option for linking different interfaces trough these formats.

-These configurations enhances visualization analysis options
+These configurations enhance visualization analysis options.
 ![enter image description here](http://img.pyplan.org/Vizua_cond_format.png)
 ## Pivot Tables
 Different than the standard table It allows multiple dimensions in rows or cols as well as filtering.